Fishing industry in Bangladesh

-Bangladesh being a first line littoral state of the Indian Ocean has a very good source of marine resources in the Bay of Bengal.
-The country has an exclusive economic zone of 41000 sqmi, which is 73% of the country's land area.
-On the other hand, Bangladesh is a small and developing country overloaded with almost unbearable pressure of human population.
+Bangladesh being a first line littoral state of the Indian Ocean has many marine resources in the Bay of Bengal.
+The country has an exclusive economic zone of 41000 sqmi which totals 73% of the country's land area.
 In the past, people of Bangladesh were mostly dependent upon land-based proteins.
-But, the continuous process of industrialisation and urbanisation consumes the limited land area.
-Now there is no other way than to harvest the vast under water protein from the Bay of Bengal, which can meet the country's demand.
+But continuous process of industrialization and urbanization consumed the limited land area, leading the vast under water protein available from the Bay of Bengal, the only way to meet Bangladesh's nutritional needs.